Snorkungen/unsmart-net-tools/README.md

   - [ ] add teardown method for `BaseInterface`
   - [ ] spawned programs able to return values to parent
   - [ ] IPC, create a way for processes to send messages between each other
+  - [ ] Investigate improving the device scheduler
   - programs
     - [ ] UDP/DNS server and client
     - [ ] routeinfo